Centennial High School (Pueblo, Colorado): History

 The school colors are red and white, which is believed to date back to 1894 when a group of the school's girls wore red and white ribbons in their hair for a football game against Colorado College.
 The school's mascot, the bulldog, gained school-wide acceptance around 1912.
 Centennial uses a variation of the University of Wisconsin fight song, which is sung as "On Centennial," for the school's fight song.
 Centennial won the first recognized Colorado state high school football championship in 1904, and has won three other state football championships since then, as well as championships in cross-country (seven) and basketball, golf, tennis, and cheerleading (one each).

 The Bell Game in 2023.
 The Centennial Bulldogs are on the left.

 Centennial is part of what is believed to be the sixth oldest high school football rivalry, and the oldest west of the Mississippi River, with their annual game against cross-town rival Central High School.
 The schools first played in 1892 and played fairly regularly thereafter until 1907 when a brawl at that year's game and then JROTC training during World War I put a temporary halt to the series.
 Since resumption of the series in 1921 the teams have met every year.
 The game is known in Pueblo as "the Bell Game" and the winning school takes possession of an old train bell which was donated as a trophy in 1950.
+In 1973 the school moved from the old building downtown to a new building on the northern end of the city.

-Construction of a new more modern building began in Spring 2021 and ended in May 2023, and the old building will be demolished.
+Construction of a new more modern building began in Spring 2021 and ended in May 2023, the old building was demolished, and new fields were constructed in the site of the 1973 building.